smartgeber Logo

 Antwort der Redaktion

-As a general rule, pumpkins should be planted about 4 to 6 feet apart in rows that are 6 to 10 feet apart.
-This spacing ensures that each plant has enough room to spread its vines and leaves without overcrowding its neighbors.
-However, these guidelines can vary based on the variety of pumpkin you are planting.
+Pumpkins require ample space to thrive.
+Generally, you should plant pumpkins about 4 to 6 feet apart in rows that are 6 to 10 feet apart.
+This spacing allows the vines to spread and the pumpkins to grow without competing for nutrients.
+However, the exact spacing can vary depending on the variety of pumpkin you are planting.

-Different pumpkin varieties may require different spacing.
+Different pumpkin varieties have different spacing needs.
 For instance, smaller varieties like 'Jack Be Little' can be planted closer together, around 2 to 3 feet apart.
-Larger varieties, such as 'Atlantic Giant', need more space, often requiring up to 8 feet between plants.
-Always check the seed packet or consult with a local gardening expert for specific recommendations.
+Larger varieties, such as 'Atlantic Giant', require more space, often needing 8 to 10 feet between plants.
+Always check the seed packet for specific recommendations on pumpkin spacing for the variety you choose.

 Impact of Soil and Climate on Pumpkin Spacing